.onion: Format

+Beginning in October 2021, stable releases of Tor software no longer support V2 (16 character) addresses.

 WWW to .onion gateways

 Proxies into the Tor network like Tor2web allow access to onion services from non-Tor browsers and for search engines that are not Tor-aware.
 By using a gateway, users give up their own anonymity and trust the gateway to deliver the correct content.
 Both the gateway and the onion service can fingerprint the browser, and access user IP address data.
-Some proxies use caching techniques to provide better page-loading than the official Tor Browser.
+Some proxies use caching techniques that claim to provide better page-loading than the official Tor Browser.